Rokiis1/roadmap/8.Module/static_techniques.md

 **Issue Identification:** Scenario-based reviewing can help identify issues that might not be caught in a more general review, like usability issues or issues that only occur in specific scenarios.

-**User Perspective:** Scenario-based reviewing helps reviewers consider the user's perspective, improving the usability and user-friendliness of the software.
+**User Perspective:** Helps improving the usability and user-friendliness of the software.

+**Example:**

+  **Scenario:** User logs in and updates profile information

+  **Steps:**

+  1. User navigates to the login page
+  2. User enters their username and password
+  3. User clicks the 'Log In' button
+  4. User is taken to their profile page
+  5. User clicks the 'Edit Profile' button
+  6. User updates their profile information
+  7. User clicks the 'Save Changes' button
+  8. User's updated profile information is saved

 ### Static Analysis

 **Explanation:**

 Is a method of debugging by examining the code without executing the program.
-The process provides an understanding of the code structure, and can help to ensure that the code adheres to industry standards.
-It can also identify potential flaws (like syntax errors, type mismatches, or memory leaks) that might lead to vulnerabilities.
+Static Analysis is typically performed by both developers and software testers

+  1. **Developers** perform static analysis as part of their coding and debugging process.
+They use static analysis tools to check their code for errors, bugs, or code.

+  2. **Software Testers** Can use static analysis tools to check the code for potential issues that might not be caught by dynamic testing.
+This can include things like checking potential security vulnerabilities, or areas of the code that are overly complex and might need refactoring.

 **Key Concepts:**

-1. **Code Quality Assurance:** Static analysis helps maintain high code quality by enforcing coding standards and detecting anomalies early in the development cycle.

-2. **Bug Detection:** It can identify potential bugs that might not be caught during dynamic testing.

-3. **Security:** Static analysis can detect vulnerabilities in the code that could be exploited, helping to improve the software's security.

-4. **Maintainability:** By encouraging good coding practices and standards, static analysis can make the code more understandable and maintainable.

-5. **Efficiency:** Static analysis tools can quickly scan large codebases, making them an efficient way to catch potential issues.
+1. **Choose a Static Analysis Tool:** The choice of tool depends on the programming language you're using and the specific requirements of your project.
+Examples Pylint for Python, ESLint for JavaScript.

+2. **Configure the Tool:** You can configure and choose which rules you want to enforce, based on your team's coding standards and the specific needs of your project.

+3. **Run the Tool:** This can be done manually, but it's often integrated into the build process or the continuous integration pipeline, so it runs automatically whenever the code is built or committed.

+4. **Review the Results:** The tool will provide a report of any issues it found, such as potential bugs, or violations of coding standards.

+5. **Fix the Issues:** Update the source code to fix the issues identified by the static analysis tool.
+This might involve fixing bugs, refactoring code, or making the code conform to coding standards.

+6. **Repeat the Process:** Static analysis is not a one-time process.
+It should be done regularly, ideally every time the code is built or committed, to catch new issues as they are introduced.

 ### Model-Based Analysis